 $500 a month on restaurants means about $6,000 a year on dining.
 For a single in a city — eating lunch out a few times a week, dinner with friends most weekends, the occasional nicer meal — that's an unremarkable number that most articles treat as if it requires the most expensive card on the market.

 It doesn't.
-The two real contenders both sit at $95-$325 sticker fees, and the right pick comes down to what you plan to do with the points: transfer to airlines (Sapphire Preferred wins), straight cash back (Blue Cash Preferred), or maximize on Amex partners with auto-applied credits (Gold).
+The real contenders land between $0 and $325 in effective fees, and the right pick comes down to what you do with the points: transfer to airlines and hotels (Sapphire Preferred, Strata Premier, or Autograph Journey), or maximize on Amex partners with auto-applied credits (Gold).
+Blue Cash Preferred is a grocery card — it earns just 1x on dining and doesn't make the cut here.

 Key insight